emhoracek/fntutorial/README.md

 `git clone https://github.com/emhoracek/fntutorial.git`

-You'll need to install Stack, which installs the Haskell compiler and all the libraries and modules you'll need.
+You'll also need to install Stack, which installs the Haskell compiler and all the libraries and modules you'll need.
 Just follow the directions for your operating system [here](http://docs.haskellstack.org/en/stable/README.html).

-Make sure "./local/bin" is in your $PATH, so your OS can find everything Stack installs.
+Make sure "~/.local/bin" is in your $PATH, so your OS can find everything Stack installs.

 Then change to the `fntutorial` directory, and run `stack build`.
 This will download and install everything!
 It will take a very long time if you haven't used Stack before.
 Be patient.
 Have some tea/coffee/beverage of choice.

 (If you have any problems building, let me know so I can help!)

 Once the build is finished, run `stack exec site1` and visit [localhost:8000](http://localhost:8000) to see a "Hello world" Haskell site running on your machine!
+Type CTRL-C to kill the server when you're done.

 Each site's source code contains a part of the tutorial.
 Read each "*.lhs" file's source to learn how to make Haskell sites with Fn, WAI, and Warp!